 Required reading: Please follow link to order The Good Dog Way, Love Them By Leading Them By Sean O’Shea.

 A. Available to all graduates from Run By Dogs, we offer Work the Walk.
 This is offered because we want you to continue to get out there, be with your dog in the community, work with your dog, and meet other dogs and owners.
 It is a structured setting, either located in Johnstown on Main Street at the band stand park or at Aqueduct Boat Launch in Amsterdam for added swimming lessons during the summer.
 We work on confidence skills, recall, socialization, walking, head on passing on sidewalks, etc. Each class is 1 hour, held out doors.
 Dress for the weather.
 Kate will post on her Run By Dogs Facebook page each week if it is cancelled or not.
 The first Work the Walk class is free for graduates and people are highly encouraged to attend the group.

 Q. What insurance do you carry?

 A. Run By Dogs has two different insurances.
 Pet Sitters Associates, LLC is for dog training.
 Outdoors Insurance is for our dog sled educational programs and excursions.

 Q. What vaccines does my dog need for a board and train?

 A. With a background as a veterinary technician, Kate values dog health extremely.
 We require every dog to have vaccinations records and receive flea and tick medicine application directly before boarding with us for any reason.
 If we see signs of fleas, we reserve the right to return your dog immediately with out refund.
 Your dog needs to be up to date on the following vaccinations: Rabies, Bordetella, Distemper and a fecal float.
-Please have these records at the time of drop off.
+Please have these records forwarded to us prior to time of drop off.

 Q. What is your cancellation policy?